openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     In CEO, this is handled through the Institution's Project interface.

-.. _section 4.2.4:
+.. _Section 4.2.4:

 Quality management and archiving - Quality Assurance
 """"""""""""""""""""""""""""""""""""""""""""""""""""

 Quality assurance and control are fundamental in ensuring that your validation and resulting area estimates are as accurate as can be and are unbiased.
 This part will cover the steps of how to perform quality assurance.

 For change detection maps, you will want to check for and exclude impossible transitions through logical checks.
-Make sure that the changes make sense.
-E.x. having a transition from Water <= 20% to Aquaculture may make sense, but a transition from Water <= 20% to Developed High Intensity would not.
+Make sure that the changes make sense (e.g. having a transition from Water <= 20% to Aquaculture may make sense, but a transition from Water <= 20% to Developed High Intensity would not).

 Also be sure to document all impossible transitions.
 These should be included in your response design tree as well.

 Conduct ongoing hot, cold and auxiliary data checks during data collection and conduct regular review meetings among all interpreters.
 We'll go through each of these now.

 -   **Auxiliary data checks**: use an external data source, such as externally created maps, to compare to the sample unit classification.
-Discrepancies between the two dataset can be flagged for rechecking.
-Confirmed differences between the two dataset can be documented to showcase why sample-based area estimation may give different results than other data sources.
+Discrepancies between the two data sets can be flagged for rechecking.
+Confirmed differences between the two data sets can be documented to showcase why sample-based area estimation may give different results than other data sources.

-    For example, the Copernicus Global Land Cover Layers: CGLS-LC100 collection 2, available via GEE, can be used as a comparison layer https://developers.google.com/earth-engine/dataset/catalog/COPERNICUS_Landcover_100m_Proba-V_Global.
+    The Copernicus Global Land Cover Layers: CGLS-LC100 collection 2, available via GEE, can be used as a comparison layer https://developers.google.com/earth-engine/dataset/catalog/COPERNICUS_Landcover_100m_Proba-V_Global.

     .. tip::